Halle (Saale): Geography

-Halle (Saale) is located in the southern part of Saxony-Anhalt in central Germany, along the river Saale which drains the surrounding plains and the greater part of the neighboring Free State of Thuringia just to its south, and the Thuringian basin, northwards from the Thuringian Forest.
-Leipzig, one of Germany's major cities, is only 35 km away.
+Halle (Saale) is in the southern part of Saxony-Anhalt in central Germany, along the river Saale, which drains the surrounding plains and the greater part of the neighboring Free State of Thuringia just to its south, and the Thuringian basin, north of the Thuringian Forest.
+Leipzig, one of Germany's major cities, is 35 km away.
 Its area is 135.01 km2.

-City Structure and incorporations
+City structure and incorporations

 The city is divided into five districts ('Stadtbezirke'): Central, North, East, South, and West.
 The city districts are in turn are divided into neighbourhoods ('Stadtteile'), which are further divided into quarters ('Stadtviertel').

 The following municipalities and districts have been incorporated into the city of Halle (Saale) over the years.